 The Fair always features a Celebrity Chef.
-In 2017, we hosted Jax Hamilton and Jason van Dorsten of Café Hanoi in Auckland in 2016.
+In 2018, we hosted Brett McGregor, Jax Hamilton in 2017 and Jason van Dorsten of Café Hanoi in Auckland in 2016.
 In 2015 Annabelle White came to Kapiti and Karena and Kasey Bird in 2014.
 Nadia Lim was in 2012 and in early years we had Simon Holst and Martin Bosley.
 Each celebrity chef has worked their individual magic to share food and experience for the benefit is visitors.

 The Fair includes entertainment by talented local people.
 Entertainment is important at the Fair to create a fun and positive atmosphere for visitors to stay longer and to enjoy their time with family and friends while consuming what is on offer from a large variety of food & beverage vendors.

-In 2017 we created two zones, The Beach FM Entertainment Zone and the ZEAL Busking Zone.
-In 2018 we are setting up a third unique music zone, the Coastella Tiny Town Studio.
-This is in addition to changes in our kids zone with new providers: Bouncy Monkey & JUMP, Adrenalin Kapiti Coast Laser and Colossal circus performers - watch this space!
+In 2018 we created 3 zones, The Beach FM Stage, the ZEAL Busking Zone and the Coastella Tiny Town Studio.
+We operate 3 kids zone with new providers: Bouncy Monkey, Adrenalin Kapiti Coast and Colossal Circus - super fun for everyone!

 In partnership with Tuatara Brewing we run a licenced bar undercover of a Stretch Tent serving beers, wines cocktails from Vendors at the Fair.
 The Tuatara Bar has proved popular with visitors as a place to rest and away from the weather.

 The Fair will continue to sell its own unique shopping bag to promote the Fair to visitors.
 We are investigating other relevant branded merchandise for the future ie tea towels, water bottles etc.

-The Fair will be investing in more shade structures and toilet amenities in 2018 to meet the increasing demand of visitors and vendors.
+The Fair will be progressively investing in more shade structures and toilet amenities in 2018 and 2019 to meet the increasing demand of visitors and vendors.